-Disciplinary Response Procedures:
+Level I Disciplinary Response Procedures

-- Immediate intervention by the staff member who is supervising the student or who observed the misbehavior. - Parent/Teacher conference; conference with the counselor and/or administrator may be required for repeated misbehavior. - Record of the misbehavior and disciplinary action shall be maintained by the staff member and the principal in compliance with Policy JGF -Discipline Reporting and Records.
+Intervention by the teacher or staff member who is supervising the student or who observed the misbehavior.

+- 1. Parent/Teacher conference; conference with the counselor and/or administrator may be required for repeated misbehavior. - 2.
+Detention/In-School Suspension of 1-3 days.
-Examples of Response Options:

-- Verbal reprimand

-- · Counseling by school staff member

-- · Strictly supervised study

-- Behavioral contract

-- Parent contact

-- Special Assignment

-- Withdrawal of privileges

-- Time-out

-Level II Misconduct - Level II misbehavior is classified as misbehavior whose frequency or seriousness tends to disrupt the learning climate of the school including acts directed against persons or property and acts which indicate defiance.
+Level II: Level II misbehavior is classified as misbehavior whose frequency or seriousness tends to disrupt the learning climate of the school, including acts directed against persons or property and acts that indicate defiance.
 These behaviors may result from the continuation of Level I misbehaviors.
-Also included in this level are misbehaviors which may not represent a direct threat to the health and safety of others but which require corrective action because of serious educational consequences.
+Also included in this level are misbehaviors that may require corrective action because of serious education consequences.
 Misbehaviors at this level are usually handled by the intervention of administrative personnel.